codinatrix/WeatherReport/ReadMe.md

 ## Weather Report
-A command line interface that display some interesting information about the weather in Sweden, based on SMHI's open API.
+A command line interface that displays some interesting information about the weather in Sweden, based on SMHI's open API.

 * **Author**: Layla Alvey
-* **Built with:** .NET Core
+* **Built with:** .NET 4.7

 ## Instructions